 He is a Grammy winner and one of the defining voices of Afrobeats, the Nigerian-born sound that has swept global playlists over the past decade.

-Monthly listeners count the unique people who play an artist over a rolling month, and the figure is closely watched across the industry.
+Monthly listeners on Spotify count the unique people who play an artist over a rolling month, and the figure is closely watched across the industry.
 Crossing 46 million places Burna Boy among a small global elite.

 Tyla, still only in her early twenties, broke through with a global hit of her own and remains close behind.
 The gap between the two is narrow.